sarahciston/codingcare/posts/0critintro.md

 In this sense of reciprocity, the question of form takes shape as an offering.
 What does our creative work offer back, and in what form will that offering be most legible and accessible?
 Some forms I have tried: manifesto, toolkit, zine, prototype, platform, black box, machine, labyrinth, server, service, sentence, story, interface, guide, document, cauldron, process.

 As form moves into its verb shapes, identity too moves into practice.
 Johanna Hedva marks this as a pivot from identity politics to practices and methods, inextricably coupled as theory-practice:

 >"Disability, queerness, open source — not as identities, or groups I belong to, but as modes of doing, of how I practice myself.
 Being an outsider means that the question of theory and practice — how practice is affected by theory, how theory is constructed by practice — becomes the most important one.
 Membership to particular groups and experiences is often predicated on the visual — whether someone 'looks like' they belong or not — which means that my membership to most groups must rely on something else.
 My belonging has more to do with how I enact that group's politic" [@hedvaBelongingMess2018]

+Our being-in-process is both the means to "be" (prefiguratively) and also the means of being-in-relation, -in-politic, -in-identity.

+"dramatizes its dimensional betweenness" [...] "decipher the history of the making of the most complex shibori patterns" (Sedgwick)

 print/digital media or platforms text/code languages or expression or systems